CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-6--Propositions.lagda.md

 Homotopically speaking, this means that the type `A` *contracts onto `x`*.
 So, if we have an element of `∃!
 A` we say that `A` is *contractible*.
-This terminology is more common in homotopy type theory, so we record it here as well.p
+This terminology is more common in homotopy type theory, so we record it here as well.

 ```
 isContr : Type ℓ → Type ℓ